-Mount Rushmore National Memorial in South Dakota
+Mount Rushmore National Memorial in South Dakota, USA

 I dreamed of seeing this fantastic monument since I was a child, when I learned that it was considered one of the seven man made wonders of the World.